mwieder/glx2ScriptEditor/README.md

 ## 2021.01.10 GLX2 4.1.12
 ----------------------------------------------------------------------
-	  Scripting error text shows up in status bar
-Fixed
-	  missing line 1 of block comment at start of script
+	  Scripting error text shows up in status bar fixed missing line 1 of block comment at start of script

 ---------------------------------------------------------------------
 ## 2020.12.21 GLX2 4.1.11
 ----------------------------------------------------------------------
     Fixed: pasting and deleting lines with folded code

 ----------------------------------------------------------------------
 ## 2020.12.21 GLX2 4.1.10